 What is the Impact 100 Garden State process for deciding who gets the grants?

-We accept applications for programs in five grant categories: Arts and Culture; Children and Families; Education; Environment, Preservation and Recreation; and Health and Wellness.
+Impact 100 Garden State accepts applications for programs in five grant categories: Arts and Culture; Children and Families; Education; Environment, Preservation and Recreation; and Health and Wellness.

 The grant review process includes review of the applicant’s proposal, financial due diligence and site visits to semifinalists.
 The grant committees select the finalists.